notchrisbutler/tpp-mods/presets/RealHouse2023/README.md

 ## Installation

-Check out our [guide](../.././README.md#installation) for instructions on installing configs, presets, custom events, and more.
+Check out our [guide](../.././README.md#installation) for instructions on importing configs, presets, custom events, and more.

 ## Known Issues

 - No known issues.
 Report any problems by creating a [new issue](https://github.com/notchrisbutler/tpp-mods/issues/new).

-## Credits

-- RealHouse2023 is authored by [somberg](https://discordapp.com./users/315881020606119938)